History of sexual slavery in the United States: Under chattel slavery

-Slave breeding was the attempt by a slave-owner to increase the reproduction of his slaves for profit.
-It included forced sexual relations between male and female slaves, encouraging slave pregnancies, sexual relations between master and slave to produce slave children, and favoring female slaves who had many children.
-The prohibition on the importation of slaves into the United States after 1808 limited the supply of slaves in the United States.
+The breeding of enslaved people was the attempt by a slave-owner to increase the reproduction of his victims for profit.
+It included forced sexual relations between male and female enslaved people, encouraging slave pregnancies, sexual relations between master and slave to produce enslaved children, and favoring enslaved females who had many children.
+The prohibition on the importation of slaves into the United States after 1808 limited the supply of enslaved people in the United States.
 This came at a time when the invention of the cotton gin enabled the expansion of cultivation in the uplands of short-staple cotton, leading to clearing lands cultivating cotton through large areas of the Deep South, especially the Black Belt.
 The demand for labor in the area increased sharply and led to an expansion of the internal slave market.
 At the same time, the Upper South had an excess number of slaves because of a shift to mixed-crops agriculture, which was less labor-intensive than tobacco.
-To add to the supply of slaves, slaveholders looked at the fertility of slave women as part of their productivity, and intermittently forced the women to have large numbers of children.
+To add to the supply of enslaved people, slaveholders looked at the fertility of slave women as part of their productivity, and intermittently forced the women to have large numbers of children.

 During this time period, the terms "breeders", "breeding slaves", "child bearing women", "breeding period", and "too old to breed" became familiar.
 The historian E. Franklin Frazier, in his book The Negro Family, stated that "there were masters who, without any regard for the preferences of their slaves, mated their human chattel as they did their stock."
 Ex-slave Maggie Stenhouse remarked, "Durin' slavery there were stockmen.
 They was weighed and tested.
 A man would rent the stockman and put him in a room with some young women he wanted to raise children from."
 As it became popular on many plantations to breed slaves for strength, fertility, or extra labor, there grew many documented instances of "breeding farms" in the United States.
 Slaves were forced to conceive and birth as many new slaves as possible.
 The largest farms were located in Virginia and Maryland.
 Because the industry of slave breeding came from a desire for larger than natural population growth of slaves, slaveowners often turned towards systematic practices for creating more slaves.
 Female slaves "were subjected to repeated rape or forced sex and became pregnant again and again", even by incest.
 In horrific accounts of former slaves, some stated that hoods or bags were placed over their heads to prevent them from knowing who they were forced to have sex with.
 Journalist William Spivey wrote, "It could be someone they know, perhaps a niece, aunt, sister, or their own mother.
 The breeders only wanted a child that could be sold."